-Janet Lorin writes about higher education, focusing on college admissions and financial aid.
+Janet Lorin writes about higher education, focusing on college admissions, financial aid and student debt.
 Since she joined Bloomberg News in April 2008, she has also written about the nonprofit testing industry, university presidents who sit on corporate boards and the impact of the economic downturn on university finances.
 Before joining Bloomberg, Janet worked for The Associated Press as Newark Correspondent, the Atlanta Journal-Constitution and the Akron Beacon Journal.
 She holds a bachelor's degree in history from Columbia College of Columbia University and a master's in journalism from Columbia's Graduate School of Journalism.
 Follow Janet at www.twitter.com/

 The next generation of U.S. physicians is being saddled with record debt amid a looming shortage of doctors needed to cope with a rising elderly population.
 The burgeoning debt burden may be turning students away from primary care toward more lucrative specialties and scaring off low-income and minority students fearful of taking on big loans.

 Sallie Mae, the largest U.S. education-finance company, is making a bet on the future of private student debt, a business under fire in Washington for marketing high-interest-rate loans before the financial crisis.

 Scholarship programs funded by some of the nation’s biggest donors say colleges are hurting poor and minority students by rescinding aid once they find out they have awards from outside sources or by banning use of the funds to cover some student contributions.
 Donors complain that, in some cases, their gifts are boosting a school’s bottom line rather than the students they seek to help.

 Needy U.S. borrowers are defaulting on almost $1 billion in federal student loans earmarked for the poor, leaving schools such as Yale University and the University of Pennsylvania with little choice except to sue their graduates.